-Tip: A volume cannot be resized when being recovered from a backup split into multiple removable media.
+Tip: A volume cannot be resized when being recovered from a backup split into multiple DVDs or tapes.
 To be able to resize the volume, copy all parts of the backup to a single location on a hard disk.

 Properties